 A memorial service will be held at 11:00 am, Saturday, December 14, 2019 at the Calvary Chapel Church 1004 Burley Ave., Buhl.
 There will be a luncheon reception immediately afterwards.

 We the family would like to express our most heartfelt thanks to Hospice Visions for their care of our beloved.

 Memories and condolences may be shared with the family on Antoinette's memorial webpage at www.farmerfuneralchapel.com

-To send flowers to Antoinette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Antoinette Ayers, please visit our floral store.